Strains of the Mass

 After years of oppression, all Irons within the Mass are free Irons and slavery within the Mass has been completely disbanded.
 In the wake of freedom, many Iron Slaves have struck out and created their own towns and cities, including Progress, the First Free City.
 However, it’s not uncommon for Irons to rove in caravans seeking to right injustice, or develop small trading posts in the Mass that bloom into larger towns.

 When the world fell to pieces, those who would become the Lascarians found refuge in bomb shelters, subway tunnels, and lost cities beneath the surface of the earth.
-They survived on stocks of canned food, military grade rations, and any foodstuffs that could be scrounged- including the fallen.
+They survived on stocks of canned food, military-grade rations, and any foodstuffs that could be scrounged- including the fallen.
 Lascarian culture is a society of scavengers and survivors, able to find food and Scrap in nearly any environment and at almost any cost.
 The weak are culled and left behind, while the strong are fed and cared for.
 Natural selection has

 become more than a reality for the Lascarians– it is also a way of life.
-In the brutal world beneath the surface, the Lascarians became sure of foot and strong of body, a necessity in the savage, lightless tunnels.
+In the brutal world beneath the surface, the Lascarians grew sure of foot and secure of body, a necessity in the savage, lightless tunnels.
 Higher education has atrophied, replaced by a reliance on the simple realities of logistics and raw survival instincts.
 Now Lascarians send squads of scavengers out to gather supplies and bring them back to the waiting families beneath the surface.
-For each Lascarian you see above the surface, you can be sure that half a dozen wait beneath who will never see the light of day, waiting for the shipments from the strong scouts that were sent out.
+For each Lascarian you see above the surface, you can be sure that half a dozen wait beneath who will never see the light of day, waiting for the shipments from the active scouts that were sent out.
 Lascarian culture is primitive, throwing away high culture and social structures in exchange for savage minimalism.
 Weapons, food, armor, and medicine are all that interest a Lascarian.

 Lascarians are modern primitives in every sense of the word.
 They dress in dark colors, favoring ripped leathers and ragged clothes pieced together from scraps with no regard to ‘modern’ fashion, often in numerous piecemeal layers that only form an outfit when combined.
 It is unusual for a Lascarian to show much skin in any event, even during the summer months, and dark glasses or goggles are a must for their surface trips, as well as hoods, cowls or broad-brimmed hats to help keep off the hated sun.